You're reading the documentation for a development version. For the latest released version, please have a look at Humble.

 ament build

-build tool to build your catkin
+Voila: you used the ament build tool to build your catkin packages, without having to migrate them.

-API in a ROS 2 package
+Variation: Using the catkin API in a ROS 2 package

-Let’s say that you’re building on top of ROS 2, which internally uses the ament
+Let’s say that you’re building on top of ROS 2, which internally uses the ament API, and you want to add a new package using the catkin API.

-To make this work, we need a Python3 installation of catkin
+To make this work, we need a Python3 installation of catkin (the binary debians use Python2.7).

-Here’s an example of doing that, installing to $HOME/catkin
+Here’s an example of doing that, installing to $HOME/catkin:

 # install catkin_pkg